-Benefit adjustment: If the sick leave period is longer than six months, benefits are adjusted automatically twice a year (in January and in July) according to a coefficient set by law
+Benefit adjustment: If the sick leave period is longer than six months, benefits are adjusted automatically twice a year (in January and in July) according to a coefficient set by law.

-Maternity benefit: The benefit is 90% of the insured's average daily earnings in the last 12 months, up to €234.
+Maternity benefit: 90% of the insured's average daily earnings in the last 12 months, up to \notin 241 is paid.
 The benefit for the first and second child is paid for eight weeks before and eight weeks after childbirth; for the third and subsequent children, eight weeks before and 18 weeks after childbirth; for twins with no other children in the household, 12 weeks before and 22 weeks after childbirth; and for other multiple births, 24 weeks before and 22 weeks after childbirth.

-Paternity leave benefit: The benefit is 90% of the father's average daily earnings in the 12 months before the date of birth, up to €234.
-The benefit is paid for up to 12 days, including Sundays and public holidays; 19 days for multiple births or in households with at least two other dependent children
+Paternity leave benefit: 90% of the father's average daily earnings in the 12 months before the date of birth, up to \notin 234 is paid for up to 12 days, including Sundays and public holidays; 19 days for multiple births or in households with at least two other dependent children.